 Manual detection works for up to 50-100 leads per month.
 Beyond that, automation becomes essential to avoid missing opportunities.

-CRM with Automatic Scoring: The CRM centralizes behavioral and demographic data, automatically calculates each contact’s score, and alerts salespeople when a prospect crosses the “hot” threshold.
+CRM with Automatic Scoring: The CRM centralizes behavioral and demographic data, automatically calculates each contact’s score, and alerts sales reps when a prospect crosses the “hot” threshold.
 Essential features:

 - Real-time scoring calculation with customizable rules